Barra da Tijuca: Jardim Oceânico

 Jardim Oceânico (Portuguese: Ocean Garden) is a subdistrict of Barra da Tijuca.
-Predominantly formed by three-story buildings It is an area similar to the South Zone of Rio de Janeiro.
+Predominantly formed by three-story buildings, it is an area similar to the South Zone of Rio de Janeiro.
 As part of the preparations for the Rio 2016 Olympics, a subway station was opened in the neighborhood.
 The mainly residential area is also home to several bars and restaurants on the Olegario Maciel and Erico Verissimo streets.

 Península

 Península was designed by a real estate company, the original project being the creation of a new environmentally friendly neighborhood called Península Barra.
-However, the project evolved from being a neighborhood to a massive private urban development complex, making the Península (which has the same size of Leblon's neighborhood) the newest and first eco-friendly urban development complex in Rio de Janeiro.
-Located in the heart of Barra, right behind the Barra Shopping in an area surrounded by its own private lake (Península Bay) and extensive leisure infrastructure, Península won the prize of the best urban development complex in Brazil.
-The complex, which still has some towers under construction, will consist at its completion of 62 residential towers, two business towers, a mini mall, five theme gardens and two large parks.
-The real estate boom in Rio after the city was chosen for the 2016 Summer Olympics affected the prices in Península; researches show that the prices have increased up to 300%, making the square meter in Península one of the most expensive in the city of Rio de Janeiro.
+However, the project evolved from being a neighborhood to a massive private urban development complex, making the Península (which has the same size as Leblon's neighborhood) the newest and first eco-friendly urban development complex in Rio de Janeiro.
+Located in the heart of Barra, right behind the Barra Shopping in an area surrounded by its own private lake (Península Bay) and extensive leisure infrastructure, Península won the prize for the best urban development complex in Brazil.
+The complex, which still has some towers under construction, will consist at its completion of 62 residential towers, two business towers, a mini mall, five theme gardens, and two large parks.
+The real estate boom in Rio after the city was chosen for the 2016 Summer Olympics affected the prices in Península; researchers show that the prices have increased up to 300%, making the square meter in Península one of the most expensive in the city of Rio de Janeiro.
 The complex, considered one of the best family urban developments in the city, is now one of the favorite places of the celebrities of Rede Globo.